-5 BIG Changes Coming to AdWords: Everything You Need to Know
+5 BIG Changes Coming to Google Ads: Everything You Need to Know

 For a few years now Google has been making big announcements in the spring, and they’ve usually revolved around mobile – in 2013, there was the announcement of Enhanced Campaigns, which did away with the old best practice of creating separate desktop and mobile campaigns.
 Every year since then we’ve gotten more and more mobile ad types and features, and this year is no different.

 Google continues to emphasize mobile-first, which means that the look of the SERP is changing in ways that favor the mobile experience.
-Of course, paid ads need to adapt to the mobile-first world too, and today Google has announced some new and interesting changes to AdWords, rolling out over the next few months, that PPC marketers need to know about.
+Of course, paid ads need to adapt to the mobile-first world too, and today Google has announced some new and interesting changes to Google Ads (formerly known as AdWords), rolling out over the next few months, that PPC marketers need to know about.

 Yesterday I flew out to the Google Performance Summit and got an exclusive first look at the newest ad formats and features coming to Google advertising.
-Here’s everything you need to know moving forward about these big changes coming soon to AdWords.
+Here’s everything you need to know moving forward about these big changes coming soon to Google Ads.

 [If you want an even more detailed look into the upcoming changes, check out my free guide and checklist.]

 1. New Local Search Ads to Appear on Google Maps

 Last month, my colleague Erin Sagin wrote about Google’s announcement that Maps would be part of the Search Network moving forward, speculating that “we’re likely to see significantly more ads appearing on the maps platform.”

 She was right.
 Google had unveiled what it calls the “next generation” of local search ads.
 These new ads will appear within Google Maps (on the app as well as both the desktop and mobile versions of the site), as well as across Google.com.